Relationship Advice2026-04-23 Β· 6 min read

 If the connection only survives ambiguity, then the ambiguity was doing the work, not the love.

-And if you want support rebuilding your own centre while you figure that out, Healthy Boundaries Toolkit is a sensible place to start, because clarity is much easier when you stop abandoning your own needs.
+And if you want support rebuilding your own centre while you figure that out, start with Signs a Relationship Is Worth Fighting For, because clarity is much easier when you stop abandoning your own needs and get honest about whether the relationship is actually solid.

 FAQs